To understand a variety of operations, you will need to know some basic terms and concepts.

 Trim is the balance of the boat in a fore and aft direction.
 Trim affects the vessel’s handling and sea-keeping characteristics.
 Factors that influence trim include distribution of the vessel load, angle of the motor leg and the speed of the vessel.
 There are several ways that a skipper can adjust the vessel trim to optimise the performance.

 Freeboard is the distance from the boat’s gunwale (deck level) to the water level.
 Freeboard will depend on how much load you put in your boat.
-Too much load will place your boat lower in the water therefore giving a greater potential for the vessel to be swamped.
+Too much load will place your boat lower in the water therefore giving a greater potential for the vessel to be swamped, which may lead to a capsize.
 Sufficient freeboard is essential.

 Stability is a measure of how easily your vessel heels and how quickly it returns upright again.
 Decreased stability makes the boat both heel to increased angles and become more reluctant to return upright from each roll.
 To avoid a loss of stability, stow gear securely and low in the boat and also bail out any water lying in the bilge (bottom of the boat).